-B. UCS: An Accuracy-based Michigan-style LCS
+B. UCS: An Accuracy-Based Michigan-Style LCS

 In recent years, many implementations of Michigan-style LCSs have been proposed.
-Most of them use a reinforcement learning procedure to evaluate on-line the rule set.
+Most of them use a reinforcement learning procedure to evaluate the rule set on-line.
 These approaches can be grouped in two categories, depending on how they compute the rule's fitness: a) strength-based LCSs and b) accuracy-based LCSs.
 The first practical implementations of LCSs corresponded to strength-based LCSs.
 In these systems, rules' fitness was based on the strength, i.e., an estimate of the reward that the system would receive if the action of the rule was performed.
 However, several limitations were identified in this approach such as the presence of over-general classifiers, due to the difficulty of distinguishing them from accurate classifiers [32].